 How Does EHR Improve Patient Safety?
 Research and Statistics

 Improving patient care means making safety a priority and creating the conditions that allow the medical workers to diagnose, treat, and facilitate positive patient outcomes every step of the way.
 It includes having accurate data concerning one’s health condition at all times, securing the data from unauthorized users, and having confidence that the vital information is available at every point of care even if a patient arrived unconscious.
-Implementing EHR for patient care assist in achieving, allowing for:
+Implementing electronic health records for patient care assist in achieving, allowing for:

 - Collecting and storing all personal health information (patient’s medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results);